xelxebar/tmux-addons/nesting/README.md

 ## Implementiation Overview

-Essentially, this models each session as a simple state machine.
-States are modeled by `source-file`ing the appropriate file in the `states` directory, and sessions communicate by `send-keys`ing a dedicated key to trigger appropriate state changes.
+This implementation treats sessions as simple state machines that pass messages to coordinate state changes.

+A particular state corresponds to particular configurations of tmux variables.
+State changes are modeled with `source-file` by loading "state" configurations located in the `states` directory.

-There are three primary states a session can be in, named by punning on the word "focus":
+There are three primary states a session can be in, named by punning on optics
+terminology:

 * `focused`: session has focus and responds to prefix key,
 * `underfocussed`: session is "too far away", *i.e.* more deeply nested than